Phonic Phase 3

 WA7: Writing and Comprehension Activities for A17-24 and B 17-24 provides reading, writing and comprehension exercises for the books in the A Digraphs Series and the B Digraphs Series.

 Alphabet Cards These 42 cards are for the letters of the alphabet and the consonant digraphs.

 Grapheme Cards These 42 cards are for words containing the vowel spellings of Phase 3 and Phase 5.

 This letter has four different roles in the English language.

 One of its roles is as a consonant at the beginning of a word, e.g. in the words 'yes, you, yacht, yoghurt'.
 Children usually learn this role as the first sound/symbol correspondence of 'y' in Phonic Phase 3.

-Also 'y' is commonly used at the end of words such as 'mummy, daddy, sorry, happy, dizzy, penny, funny, jolly, hobby, jelly, fizzy, silly'.
+Also 'y' is commonly used at the end of the words 'mummy, daddy, sorry, happy, dizzy, penny, funny, puppy, jelly, fizzy, silly'.
 This role is not introduced in Letters and Sounds until Phonic Phase 5.

 But the Shy 'i', Toughy 'y' Rule provides a good explanation for young children to use 'y' earlier than this.
 We say that 'i' is a shy little letter who does not like to be at the end of a word, and 'y' is a big tough letter who helps him out by replacing him.